priyankavaidya-stack/stockdata-backend/README.md

 ### Running the Server

-To start the server, run: `npm start`
+To start the server, run: `node app.js`